Background

 Project Aims

-The project aims to achieve the following objectives:
+The project aimed to achieve the following objectives:

 1. Identify and build relationships with key care home stakeholders who can publicise the project among their networks and disseminate results